Morningside Poll: Who’s the real winner?

 Yesterday, Morningside University released the results of its 2020 Iowa Political Survey.

 The biggest winner of this poll may be Governor Kim Reynolds.
 The poll had her approval rating at 57%.
 Surveys like this are vital as she actively works to sell her legislative agenda to lawmakers and the voters — specifically, the Invest in Iowa Act.

 The Invest in Iowa act was a centerpiece of her recent Condition of the State Address.
-It would raise the sale tax but cut income and property taxes, provide funding for mental health care, improved water quality, and conservation projects.
+It would raise the sale tax but cut income and property taxes, provide mental health care funding, and improve water quality and conservation projects.

-The legislators up for reelection will likely pay attention to the governor’s relative popularity as they decide whether or not they’re going to support her agenda.
+The legislators up for reelection will likely pay attention to the governor’s relative popularity as they decide whether they will support her agenda.